-- (a) the date the Sponsor notifies the School Governing Authority of its decision to terminate this Charter as provided for above; or - (b) if an informal hearing is requested and as a result of that hearing the Sponsor affirms its decision to terminate this Charter, the effective date of the termination specified in the notice,
+- (a) the date the Sponsor notifies the School Governing Authority of its decision to terminate this Charter as prescribed in R.C.
+3314.07(B)(3); or - (b) if an informal hearing is requested under R.C.
+3314.07(B)(3) and as a result of that hearing the Sponsor affirms its decision to terminate this Charter, the effective date of the termination specified in the notice,